 :network_id_or_subdomain accepts either:

-- The network’s numeric ID (e.g.
+- The Network’s numeric ID (e.g.

-12345) - The network’s subdomain (e.g.
+12345) - The Network’s subdomain (e.g.

 my-communityformy-community.mn.co)